Introduction

 }

 A Container widget draws and handles a collection of widgets specified as a Vector of Boxed Widgets.
-In our case, we need two buttons: Increase and decrease to manipulate our counter value.
+In our case, we need two buttons: Increase and decrease to manipulate our counter value, as well as a text widget for displaying the counter value.

 For the two buttons, we need to define Updates to apply updates to the App.

-The Update::DRAW constant tells the App to only re-draw and not re-layout the App surface.
+The Update::DRAW constant tells the App to only re-draw and not re-layout the application when pressing the buttons.

 The with_layout_style function applies a custom layout which centers the widgets in our case.